Outlook, iCloud, and Contacts

 Disable Save Contacts

 In Outlook for iOS, open Settings and select your Exchange Online mailbox.
 Turn the Save Contacts slider (Figure 3) to Off.
 You’ll be asked what to do with the Outlook contacts saved on your iPhone.
 Select Delete from my iPhone.
+The last time I cleaned up, Outlook removed 1,522 contacts (most of these are synchronized from LinkedIn).

 Open the iOS Contacts app and check that the problems previously observed are resolved.
 If not, you can force a complete resynchronization with Outlook with these steps: